sunpy/sunkit-spex/docs/tutorials/index.rst

 Getting started
 ===============

-New to sunxspex?
+New to sunkit-spex?
 Well, you came to the right place: read this material to quickly get up and running.

 .. toctree::
    :maxdepth: 1